ibm-cloud-docs/vpc/lb-ts-unknown.md

 {: troubleshoot}
 {: support}

-Use the information in this topic to troubleshoot a back-end member for a load balancer that lists as `unknown'.
+Use the information in this topic to troubleshoot a back-end member for a load balancer that lists as `unknown`.
 {: shortdesc}

 A load balancer back-end member lists as unknown.